vincentmughal11/supercast/README.md

 - **Smart Overlay**: Press `Ctrl + Alt + Space` to open a sleek overlay interface
 - **AI-Powered Features**:
-  - Summarize any webpage using Facebook BART
+  - Summarize any webpage using Cohere's Command R model
   - Ask questions about the content using DeepSeek-R1
   - Search within specific websites
   - Change webpage themes on the fly